adamggrim/textwarp/README.md

 │ │ ├── inputs.py: Sets for command-line input
 │ │ └── messages.py: Strings for displaying command-line messages
 │ ├── __init__.py: Initializes the _cli sub-package
-│ ├── args.py: A mapping of command-line arguments to functions and help messages │ ├── dispatch.py: A mapping of string inputs to case conversion functions │ ├── formatting.py: Functions for formatting analysis into readable strings │ ├── parsing.py: Command-line argument parsing using argparse │ ├── runners.py: Main loop logic for executing commands
+│ ├── args.py: A map of command-line arguments to functions and help messages │ ├── dispatch.py: A map of string inputs to case conversion functions │ ├── formatting.py: Functions for formatting analysis into readable strings │ ├── parsing.py: Command-line argument parsing using argparse │ ├── runners.py: Main loop logic for executing commands